kanuu-io/docs/api/create-nonce.md

 `POST https://kanuu.io/api/nonce`

-Create Kanuu redirect URL for the provided identifier using a secure token that can be used only once.
+Creates a Kanuu redirect URL for the provided identifier using a secure token that can be used only once.

 ---